aditya9575/Redux-create-slice-method/README.md

 It is a function that accepts an initial state, an object of reducer functions, and a "slice name", and automatically generates action creators and action types that correspond to the reducers and state.

+[REDUCER --> is a function that is used to update the state of a Slice]

 ==================================================================================================================================================================
 HERE IS A EXAMPLE SYNTAX OF USING createSlice method :-